boltlabs-inc/key-mgmt-spec/current-development-phase.md

-# Current Development Phase: Arbitrary Secrets Proof of Concept
+# Arbitrary Secrets Proof of Concept Overview

 In this phase, we want to build a general-purpose, human-centric system that stores and retrieves secrets on a single server.
 This proof of concept (PoC) will include basic cryptography to realize an end-to-end encrypted storage of arbitrary secrets.
 This constitutes a fundamental building block of our larger imagined digital asset management system.